p-bakker/rhino/docs/_docs/new_in_rhino_1.7r1.md

 ## Support for JDK 1.4 through separate JAR file

 We now require at least JDK 1.5 in order to compile Rhino sources.
-As a result, the <tt>js.jar</tt> in the binary distribution is not runnable with JDK 1.4.
-In order to support people running Rhino on JDK 1.4, we use (Retrotranslator)[http://retrotranslator.sourceforge.net] to produce <tt>js-14.jar</tt>, which is compatible with JDK 1.4. <tt>js-14.jar</tt> is also in the binary distribution and can be built from source using ant.
+As a result, the `js.jar` in the binary distribution is not runnable with JDK 1.4.
+In order to support people running Rhino on JDK 1.4, we use (Retrotranslator)[http://retrotranslator.sourceforge.net] to produce `js-14.jar`, which is compatible with JDK 1.4. `js-14.jar` is also in the binary distribution and can be built from source using ant.
 JDK 1.4 support will be dropped entirely from Rhino in a future release.

 ## Support for instruction threshold callbacks in compiled mode

 It's now possible to request instruction callbacks for compiled scripts.
 This is primarily used to enforce instruction quotas for untrusted scripts.
 See (bug 397680)[https://bugzilla.mozilla.org/show_bug.cgi?id=397680].

-## <tt>debugger</tt> keyword
+## `debugger` keyword

 Fix (bug 386997)[https://bugzilla.mozilla.org/show_bug.cgi?id=386997] - Need to support 'debugger' statement Adding the 'debugger' keyword will now result in a breakpoint being hit when